CreateRemoteThread/doxastica/README.md

 - "peek", basically an ipc telnet. invoke it with a pid as argument - a full command-line will be supplied by ldr32/ldr64 on a successful inject

-this project does not use any debug functionality[+] - shackle runs as it's own collection of threads within the host process.
+this project does not use any debug functionality - shackle runs as it's own collection of threads within the host process.

 [+] installs it's own veh handler to catch guard page exceptions